deg/sodium/README.md

 - `<sub` and `>evt` - Re-frame wrappers, taken from <https://lambdaisland.com/blog/11-02-2017-re-frame-form-1-subscriptions>

 ## In `sodium.chars`

-- `sodium.chars\em-dash` - Unicode em-dash character
+Definitions for a few common Unicode characters.

 ## Useful links (for now)